Types of Clouds and Their Effects on Boating Conditions

 As you can see, some types of clouds can signal dramatic changes in weather.
 When boating, it’s important to be able to differentiate between them so that you can adapt to the situation if necessary.

-To find out more about conditions that can affect boating, take the National Boating Safety School’s safety course and exam online.
+To find out more about conditions that can affect boating, take the National Boating Safety School’s boater safety course and exam online.
 If you have additional questions, contact us!
 Our team will be happy to help.